Reincarnation: Ghulat sects

-The idea of reincarnation is accepted by a few non-Sunni Muslim sects, particularly of the Ghulat.
+The idea of reincarnation is accepted by a few heterodox sects, particularly of the Ghulat.
 Alawites hold that they were originally stars or divine lights that were cast out of heaven through disobedience and must undergo repeated reincarnation (or metempsychosis) before returning to heaven.
 They can be reincarnated as Christians or others through sin and as animals if they become infidels.

 Jainism

-In Jainism, the reincarnation doctrine, along with its theories of Saṃsāra and Karma, are central to its theological foundations, as evidenced by the extensive literature on it in the major sects of Jainism, and their pioneering ideas on these topics from the earliest times of the Jaina tradition.
+In Jainism, reincarnation, along with its theories of Saṃsāra and Karma, are central to its theological foundations, as evidenced by the extensive literature on it in the major sects of Jainism, and their pioneering ideas on these topics from the earliest times of the Jaina tradition.
 Reincarnation in contemporary Jainism traditions is the belief that the worldly life is characterized by continuous rebirths and suffering in various realms of existence.

 Karma forms a central and fundamental part of Jain faith, being intricately connected to other of its philosophical concepts like transmigration, reincarnation, liberation, non-violence (ahiṃsā) and non-attachment, among others.
 Actions are seen to have consequences: some immediate, some delayed, even into future incarnations.
 So the doctrine of karma is not considered simply in relation to one life-time, but also in relation to both future incarnations and past lives.
 Uttarādhyayana Sūtra 3.3–4 states: "The jīva or the soul is sometimes born in the world of gods, sometimes in hell.
 Sometimes it acquires the body of a demon; all this happens on account of its karma.
 This jīva sometimes takes birth as a worm, as an insect or as an ant."
 The text further states (32.7): "Karma is the root of birth and death.
 The souls bound by karma go round and round in the cycle of existence."

 Actions and emotions in the current lifetime affect future incarnations depending on the nature of the particular karma.
 For example, a good and virtuous life indicates a latent desire to experience good and virtuous themes of life.
 Therefore, such a person attracts karma that ensures that their future births will allow them to experience and manifest their virtues and good feelings unhindered.
 In this case, they may take birth in heaven or in a prosperous and virtuous human family.
 On the other hand, a person who has indulged in immoral deeds, or with a cruel disposition, indicates a latent desire to experience cruel themes of life.
 As a natural consequence, they will attract karma which will ensure that they are reincarnated in hell, or in lower life forms, to enable their soul to experience the cruel themes of life.

 There is no retribution, judgment or reward involved but a natural consequences of the choices in life made either knowingly or unknowingly.
 Hence, whatever suffering or pleasure that a soul may be experiencing in its present life is on account of choices that it has made in the past.
 As a result of this doctrine, Jainism attributes supreme importance to pure thinking and moral behavior.